 At a global scale, we find that a triple bottom line of increases in fishery profitability, food production, and conservation is a realistic outcome of fishery recovery in 58% of global fisheries.
 Consider the case in which all global fisheries adopt management approaches that allow them to control harvest in an economically efficient manner (Policy #4 above).
 Figure 1 shows the change in steady state biomass (horizontal axis) and fishery yield (vertical axis) relative to status quo fishing (P0) by the year 2032.
 Each point represents a country, and the size of the dot represents the increase in fishery profits.
+Across all fisheries, we estimate median changes of __% increase in biomass, __% increase in food provision, and __% increase in profits under P4 compared to under P0.

 Figure 1: Changes in steady state biomass, fishery yield, and profit by 2046 under economically optimal harvest strategy

 While the majority of countries stand to gain in all three dimensions, some countries show declines in biomass relative to the status quo.
 This situation may arise if the current exploitation levels in a country’s large fisheries are estimated to be low, in which case the status quo will result in less than optimal exploitation after recovery.
-Figure 1 also suggests a prioritization: countries with the greatest potential gains in conservation are farthest east, those with greatest gains in food are farthest north, and those with greatest gains in profits are the largest dots.
+Figure 1 also suggests a prioritization: countries with the greatest potential gains in conservation are farthest to the right, those with greatest gains in food are farthest to the top, and those with greatest gains in profits are the largest dots.

 While the results thus far suggest that nearly every country in the world stands to gain from fishery recovery regardless of its objective, some important tradeoffs also emerge across recovery policies.
-Policies P1-P4 are all expected to give rise to increases in biomass of fish, relative to today (this is the definition of “recovery”), albeit to different levels; we expect P4 to recover to the largest stocks.
+All four policies are all expected to give rise to increases in biomass of fish, relative to today (this is the definition of “recovery”), albeit to different levels; we expect P4 to recover to the largest stocks.
 Policies P1 and P2 are “food maximizing” in the sense that both will result in fishery recovery to Bmsy (though P2 will recover more quickly), and will thus return larger yields than will P3 or P4.
 And by their very design, P3 and P4 are engineered for economic profitability, though P4, which adopts institutional reform that raises prices and lowers costs, will return larger profits than does P3.
 Figure 2 illustrates these tradeoffs for the aggregated global fishery and for a few select regions of interest.

-Figure 2: Tradeoffs between P1 (blue), P2 (green), P3 (purple), and P4 (red) for select fishing nations and the world
+Figure 2: Tradeoffs between P1 (blue), P2 (green), P3 (purple), and P4 (red) for select fishing nations and the world Get rid of the dark ggplot grid.
+Use open circles with different colors (otherwise they create new colors where they overlap).

 Figure 2 demonstrates that while a triple bottom line is possible relative to status quo, tradeoffs still exist across policies for the magnitude of gains for different objectives.
 As a result, clearly articulating the objectives of fishery reform is crucial to targeting the right policy.